NoxOrg/Nox.Docs/src/pages/en/nox-lib-design-folder.md

   }
 }
 ```
-> 💡 The Nox library is actually intuitive enough to scan your project folder-tree to locate project design files.
-That actually means that the step outlined above isn't required.
-But for the sake of clarity and it is a good practice.
+> 💡 The Nox library is intuitive enough to scan your project folder-tree to locate project design files.
+Strictly speaking the step outlined above isn't required, but it's a good practice to include it for the sake of clarity.

 We'll follow this by moving the ```SampleCurrency.service.nox.yaml``` file that we've previously created from the root project folder into our newly created ```./Design``` folder.